Do You Still Get an Electric Bill With Solar Panels?

 Going solar obviously has many benefits, but if you’re doing your calculations wrong, it’s easy to think that solar is a rip-off.
 Some of the mistakes to watch out for includes:

-Focusing on your net feed-in rate tariff
+Focusing on your net feed-in tariff rate

-Practically, assuming you’re in NSW, you’ll save 25.78 cents/kWh – which is the current average electricity rate in the city, compared to the 8 cents/kWh for feed-in Tariff.
+Assuming you’re in NSW, you’ll save 25.78 cents/kWh – which is the current average electricity rate in the city, compared to the 8 cents/kWh for feed-in Tariff.